 |Q. Will we be able to spell check?
 How important is grammar and spelling?

-A There is no spellcheck, Grammar and spelling is important, in as much as to make it clear to the examiner what you want to say.
+A. Incorporated in the new software, is spellcheck.
+Grammar and spelling is important, in as much as to make it clear to the examiner what you want to say.

-A Monitor sizes may vary slightly in each exam centre but the the minimum size specification is 19 inch screen.
+A. Monitor sizes may vary slightly in each exam centre but the the minimum size specification is a 19 inch screen.